Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Distributionally Robust Optimization Formulation

+where $Conv$ represents the convex combination of the terms, $v=\hat{\Sigma}^{-1/2}(w-\hat{\mu})$, where $\hat{\mu}$ is the sample mean and $\hat{\Sigma}$ is the sample co-variance.
 This results in the following deterministic DRO formulation based on Wasserstein ambiguity set:

-Since the set $\mathcal{U}$ can be calculated beforehand, the optimization problem~\eqref{eq:DRW_Opt} can be solved in a scalable manner using off the shelf convex optimization solvers.
+Since the set $\mathcal{U}$ can be calculated beforehand, the optimization problem~\eqref{eq:DRW_Opt} can be solved in a tractable manner using off the shelf convex optimization solvers.

+It should be noted that the robustness of the DRO formulation can be tuned through the parameter $\epsilon$, in a similar manner to the allowable constraint violation parameter $\rho$ in case of CVaR formulation.
+However, the difference between the two is that DRO accounts for the robustness within the distribution of the disturbance events itself by considering a family of distributions through some metric, whereas CVaR assumes a particular distribution for the disturbance events and only provides performance guarantees within that assumed distribution.
+However, DRO can be overly conservative, especially when the possible number of disturbance events are large.
+This is where the policy-mode framework is able to reduce the dimensionality of considered events by operating the system in one of a certain finite number of operating modes.

 The next section will provide simulation results on an IEEE-123 node microgrid system that showcases the efficacy of the developed DRO formulation and also compares it with the CVaR formulation.

-\section{\uppercase{Simulation Results}}
+\section{Simulation Results}

-To illustrate the DRO formulation, we peforms simulations on a modified three-phase IEEE-123 node systems~\cite{kersting2006distribution} shown in Fig.~\ref{fig:IEEE_123}, which is converted into an islanded microgrid by disconnecting the substation from the utility.
+To illustrate the DRO formulation, we peforms simulations on a modified three-phase IEEE-123 node systems~\cite{kersting2006distribution} converted into an islanded microgrid by disconnecting the substation from the utility.
+Further details of the simulation setup are omitted due to space constraints and can be found in~\cite{nazir2022optimization}.
 Table~\ref{tab:scenarios} lists all the possible disturbance events along with their location in the system.

 These list of scenarios are fed to the Event Predictor block that predicts the probability of various events.
 Next the Event probability matrix is fed to the Mode Predictor, which based on the impact of different events, decides to operate the system in a particular mode from amongst a finite number of modes.
-In this case, Fig.~\ref{fig:4modes} and~\ref{fig:4modes_2} shows the impact of the different events over the given time-horizon.
-Hence based on these figures, Mode Selector chooses to operate the system in Mode 1 (Normal operation) from 0-15 minutes, in Mode 2 (Cyber threat mode) from 15-30 minutes, in Mode 3 (Extreme load loss) from 30-45 minutes and in Mode 4 (Blackout mode) from 45-60 minutes.
-This mode information along with the impact of different events is next used to solve the DRO formulation.
+We solve the DRO with the event prediction risk probabilities based on the selected mode of operation.
+The output of the DRO provides the operating point of the generation and curtailment, along with the reserve values that would be required when the uncertainty reveals itself.
+To validate the resiliency of the optimization, we perform a series of simulations in GridLab-D~\cite{chassin2008gridlab} by sampling from the true uncertainty distribution.